 In this article I will try to avoid all this noise and go back to the basics.
 I will analyse his work, in good faith, as any other film, by any other director.
 Any issues extraneous to the films will not be considered.

 (Michael Bamberger, who had full access to the preparations and shoot, has written a very interesting and nuanced account of the making of Lady in the Water, “The Man Who Heard Voices: Or, How M. Night Shyamalan Risked His Career on a Fairy Tale” (New York: Gotham 2006).
 The paperback edition contains a new foreword by David Bordwell, who had earlier written a defence of the book and the film.
 He felt the book was misrepresented by reviewers and, although he finds faults with it, he thought the film’s extremely hostile reception inappropriate and neglectful of its qualities.
-I also recommend this long analytical review (in PDF) by the American writer Colleen Szabo.
-To anyone put off by her New Age-leaning website, I can assure you that her analysis is sober, insightful and evidence-based.)
+I also recommend this long analytical review (in PDF) by the American writer Colleen Szabo.)

 Lady in the Water